ThomasNieto/KCWIT-Tools-Install/README.md

 3. You may be prompted for your password.
 Please enter your password to continue installation.

 4. If there are any errors or warnings please get a hold of a mentor for help.

+5. To view, update, install, or reinstall packages start `Cakebrew` from the `Applications`.